-While the CIRP may conclude in the resolution of the CD, it is important to ensure the CD does not witness financial stress in the foreseeable future after conclusion of CIRP.
+While the CIRP may conclude with the resolution of the CD, it is important to ensure the CD does not witness financial stress in the foreseeable future after the conclusion of the CIRP.
 Further, the new management is expected to run the company as a going concern and the CD should not be stripped off its assets just to recover the investment amount by the bidder or to make gains.
-To ensure that the bidder does not liquidate assets under the disguise of resolution and keeping the CD in a healthy state of affairs post resolution, RP may assume additional and more active role, say as an independent director, to safeguard the interests of all the stakeholders.
+To ensure that the bidder does not liquidate assets under the disguise of resolution and keeping the CD in a healthy state of affairs post resolution, IP may assume additional and more active role, say as an independent director, to safeguard the interests of all the stakeholders.